kyma-incubator/compass/docs/investigations/oathkeeper-poc/README.md

 # Securing Compass with OathKeeper

 ## Setup
-Modify `installation/resources/installer-cr-kyma-diet.yaml` and add new component:
+Modify `installation/resources/installer-cr-kyma-diet.yaml` and add new component (included in chart on this branch):
 ```yaml
     - name: "ory"
       namespace: "kyma-system"
 ```

-Modify VirtualService for Gateway component to point it to OathKeeper:
+Modify VirtualService for Gateway component to point it to OathKeeper (included in chart on this branch):
 ```yaml
 apiVersion: networking.istio.io/v1alpha3
 kind: VirtualService